New York Lesso Home: Former layout

 The Mall at the Source had two floors and is shaped like an L. Because of this, the mall had separate "courts", named after the stores that anchor it (except for Center Court).
 Each anchor store had its own public entrance but not all have mall entrances; these stores tend to stay open later than the interior stores.

 Center Court

 The Center Court is the main entrance and includes a carousel and train.
 Some of the stores in the Center Court included P. F. Chang's China Bistro and Lord & Taylor Outlet.
-The center court is also where Steve and Barry's was; in its place is a Fortunoff Backyard Store.
+The center court is also where Steve & Barry's was; in its place is a Fortunoff Backyard Store.
 Nordstrom Rack, Old Navy, and Saks Fifth Avenue Off 5th relocated to the neighboring Gallery at Westbury Plaza.
 The carousel has since been removed.

 Off 5th Saks Court

 The Off 5th Saks court is the upper tip of the L, a long hall that includes the Food Court and the former Saks Off 5th.
 The 1st floor has a Dave & Buster's, the only tenant left in the court.
 It also contained the former Circuit City.